malcolmlett/malcolmlett.github.io/Designing-a-Proto-Artificial-General-Intelligence.md

 6. It needs to be capable of modelling the difference between itself and the outside environment.

 ### Axis of Comprehension
 From one of the notes above, it occurs to me that there are multiple axis across which an agent might be capable of comprehending and rationalising about.
+The distinction between the different axis fundamentally comes down to the mechanics of how it can produce that comprehension.
+For example, a note above suggested that memory is necessary in order to comprehend the effects of time.
+In contrast, it does not require a memory in order to comprehend physical space, without the impacts of time: it can see in an instant that one object is above the other, without needing to remember anything.

-Some of those axis are:
+Some of those axis might be:
 * Physical space
     * At a point in time, understand _location_ of itself and things, and the relation between itself and things.
     * Generate actions that are considered in the context of physical space.